Hydrogen Peroxide for Well Water Treatment: How to Eliminate Odors with Peroxide

 Especially if you have a commercial application like for your hog or poultry farms, sometimes it's high flow compared to a home, and it’s much more economical to use the 35%.

-But 7% works well.
+7% works well.
 But you know, even 3%, of course, you have to be very careful with it.
-It’s something you want to keep out of the reach of children.
-You don’t want it soaking on your skin.
+You want to keep it out of the reach of children.
+You don’t want it soaking into your skin.
 Anyway, the concentration we recommend is 7%.

 (Click here if you want to read more about Eliminate Odors and Freshen Well Water with Hydrogen Peroxide.)